Micaeeld/Reviews-Analysis/README.md

-# Analysis and Forecast of Reviews in a Hotel
+# Analysis and Forecast of Hotel Reviews

 This notebook contains a brief analysis and prediction of hotel reviews using natural language processing techniques.
 The dataset used was obtained from Kaggle and consists of a sample of guest reviews of a hotel.